dimazest/poultry/docs/user_guide.rst

     $ .env/bin/poultry filter -c ./poultry.cfg  -s ./tweets

-Twitter Streaming API stream capturing
+Twitter streaming API Stream capturing
 ======================================

 To get the access to the Twitter Streaming API, you need to create an